dfrancioni/Project-1/README.md

 # Population Density 2 sample t-test analysis
 Hypothesis: Are people in counties with higher income inequality (gini index) in PA more likely to have experienced fatal outcomes?

-A two-sample t-test was used to analyze the null hypothesis by splitting the data at the average gini index into two section – higher gini index (above average) and low gini index (below average).
+A two-sample t-test was used to analyze the null hypothesis by splitting the data at the average gini index into two section – higher gini index (above average) and low gini index (below average) and taking the corresponding covid deaths from each of those sections.
 Plotted is the null distribution obtained from a random population with the same mean and standard deviation as the high and low gini index with n = 5.

 ![image](https://user-images.githubusercontent.com/112734081/197685072-2c04f02c-3329-4054-9501-f590094a8a48.png)